autocrypt/autocrypt/doc/remailers.rst

 To inform subscribers of its key, the remailer injects an Autocrypt-header into outgoing messages.
-The header format is the same as usual, where the ``addr`` attribute is the address of the list, and ``keydata`` is their Autocrypt key.
+The header format is the same as usual, where the ``addr`` attribute is the address of the list, and ``keydata`` is the list's Autocrypt key.

 In addition to those two attributes, the remailer SHOULD add the ``_list-recommendation`` attribute, and MAY add ``_list-recipients`` attribute.